 - Discuss whether or not you plan on telling your family or friends about your decision to use a donor.
 The counselor may also make recommendations on some ways to share the information if you choose.

-- Open communication about what it would mean in the future for the child if you chose a closed or open donor.
+- Open communication about what it would mean in the future for the child if you choose a closed or open donor.

-- If a donor or surrogate hasn’t been chosen, discussion of the criteria you’re looking for in a donor, and the reasons.
+- If a donor or surrogate hasn’t been chosen, there may be discussion about the criteria you are looking for in a donor.

-- Discuss when, how, and whether you plan on telling the child how they were conceived.
+- Open discussion regarding what you plan on telling your child in the future related to how they were conceived.